Coronavirus COVID-19 Updates: uc.edu/publichealth

 The University of Cincinnati Department of Internal Medicine accepts applications only through the Electronic Residency Application Service (ERAS).
-We will begin reviewing applications in October 2020.
+We will begin reviewing applications in September 2023.

 When should I apply?

-We appreciate the impact of COVID-19 on medical school schedules.
+Applications are accepted through ERAS for all residency tracks as early as September 2023.
+We accept applications to the Categorical, Physician Scientist and Preliminary Residency tracks through January 2024.We appreciate the impact of COVID-19 on medical school schedules.
 Our aim is to be flexible with the application process.
 We have no letter of recommendation quantity requirement.
 Rather, we strongly encourage letters of support from individuals who have worked with you in a clinical, mentoring, leadership, or scholarly capacity to facilitate commentary on your clinical acumen, work ethic, dedication, and interpersonal communication skills.
 For categorical applicants, we encourage students to obtain at least two letters from an individual in the department of internal medicine (e.g. department chair, clerkship director, faculty attending, mentor, etc.).
 The other letter(s) can be assigned at the applicant's discretion.

 We utilize the thalamus comprehensive scheduling platform to schedule our interviews.
 This platform provides applicants with easy, secure, and immediate interview scheduling capabilities.

-Given the COVID-19 pandemic we will be transitioning fully to virtual interviews.
+virtually again in 2022-2023.
 We plan on a synchronous interview day with an expected duration of 4-6 hours.
 We also want you to have an opportunity to meet our residents with a virtual social event the evening before your interview.
 An interview experience with our program will look like this:

 The only difference is that our weekday interview offers an exposure to a typical academic noon conference with our residents.